sakkke/arrowfix/README.md

 `Arrowfix` is a Spigot plugin designed to automatically remove all arrows from the game world every hour to improve performance and gameplay on Minecraft servers.

+## Features

+- Remove all arrows from the game world every hour.

 ## License

 [MIT](./LICENSE)